Sagart-cactus/media-wiki/README.md

 ### Better way to manage credentials
 I would have used secure SSM parameter store or secrets manager to store the password and credentials for the Stack/Database.

+### Alarms and Monitoring
+I would have added atleast CPU and Disk Monitoring on the servers for better visibility.